Preparing your stay in France

 Bureau International students

 The International Office is made up of 12 Centrale students who promote the integration of international students who come to study at Centrale Lyon.
-They organize events throughout the year during which all nationalities shine: the SIBI (IB Integration Week) during which all international students arrive, the International Week or trips to European cities.
+They organize events throughout the year during which all nationalities shine: the SIBI (BI Integration Week) during which all international students arrive, the International Week or even trips to European cities.

 The International Office is made up of 12 Centrale students who promote the integration of international students who come to study at Centrale Lyon.